Founder Elisa Bocanegra in rehearsal for a community play in Bahía de Kino, Mexico.

 Meet OUR FOUNDER

-HERO Theatre was founded with the support of Bocanegra's mentor, the late Academy Award-winning actress Olympia Dukakis.
-HERO Theatre is highly respected in the American theater world and has received support from celebrated Hollywood actors, including Annette Bening, Justina Machado, William H. Macy, and more.
+HERO Theatre was founded with the support of Elisa’s mentor, the late Academy Award–winning actress Olympia Dukakis.
+The company is widely respected in the American theatre community and has received support from prominent artists, including Annette Bening, Justina Machado, William H. Macy, and others.

-Elisa was part of the prestigious NEXUS Cohort at New York Stage and Film and later received The Pfaelzer Award.
-Elisa also won the Theatre Communications Group Leadership U Grant, the U.S.'s largest grant of its kind, for her work with HERO Theatre.
-The grant provided her the opportunity to be part of the Leadership Team at the Oregon Shakespeare Festival for two seasons.
+She was selected for the prestigious NEXUS Cohort at New York Stage and Film, received the Pfaelzer Award, and was awarded Theatre Communications Group’s Leadership U Grant, the largest grant of its kind in the U.S., which supported her participation on the leadership team at the Oregon Shakespeare Festival for two seasons.

-As an actor, her first film, GIRLFIGHT, won the Grand Jury Prize for Best Film at The Sundance Film Festival.
-Currently, she recurs on Season 2 of Peacock TV's Based On A True Story when she is not traveling through Latin America bringing theatre to vulnerable communities.
-Elisa adds Netflix's Christmas With You, which reached number one worldwide, to her numerous film credits.
-She has extensive experience performing at major theaters around the U.S., in addition to The Roundabout Theatre Company in New York.
+As an actor, her debut film Girlfight won the Grand Jury Prize at the Sundance Film Festival.
+She most recently recurred on Season 2 of Peacock’s Based on a True Story and appears in Netflix’s Christmas With You, which reached number one worldwide.
+Her performance career includes work at major theatres across the United States, including the Roundabout Theatre Company in New York.

-HERO Theatre was founded with the support of Bocanegra's mentor, the late Academy Award-winning actress Olympia Dukakis.
-HERO Theatre is highly respected in the American theater world and has received support from celebrated Hollywood actors, including Annette Bening, Justina Machado, William H. Macy, and more.
+HERO Theatre was founded with the support of Elisa’s mentor, the late Academy Award–winning actress Olympia Dukakis.
+The company is widely respected in the American theatre community and has received support from prominent artists, including Annette Bening, Justina Machado, William H. Macy, and others.

-Elisa was part of the prestigious NEXUS Cohort at New York Stage and Film and later received The Pfaelzer Award.
-Elisa also won the Theatre Communications Group Leadership U Grant, the U.S.'s largest grant of its kind, for her work with HERO Theatre.
-The grant provided her the opportunity to be part of the Leadership Team at the Oregon Shakespeare Festival for two seasons.
+She was selected for the prestigious NEXUS Cohort at New York Stage and Film, received the Pfaelzer Award, and was awarded Theatre Communications Group’s Leadership U Grant, the largest grant of its kind in the U.S., which supported her participation on the leadership team at the Oregon Shakespeare Festival for two seasons.

-As an actor, her first film, GIRLFIGHT, won the Grand Jury Prize for Best Film at The Sundance Film Festival.
-Currently, she recurs on Season 2 of Peacock TV's Based On A True Story when she is not traveling through Latin America bringing theatre to vulnerable communities.
-Elisa adds Netflix's Christmas With You, which reached number one worldwide, to her numerous film credits.
-She has extensive experience performing at major theaters around the U.S., in addition to The Roundabout Theatre Company in New York.
+As an actor, her debut film Girlfight won the Grand Jury Prize at the Sundance Film Festival.
+She most recently recurred on Season 2 of Peacock’s Based on a True Story and appears in Netflix’s Christmas With You, which reached number one worldwide.
+Her performance career includes work at major theatres across the United States, including the Roundabout Theatre Company in New York.

 We are grateful to our company of actors, directors, designers and administrators